SAML-Toolkits/php-saml/README.md

 Before trying to get an attribute, check that the user is authenticated.
-If the user isn't authenticated, an empty array will be returned.
-For example, if we call to getAttributes before a $auth->processResponse, the getAttributes() will return an empty array.
+If the user isn't authenticated or if there were no attributes in the SAML assertion, an empty array will be returned.
+For example, if we call to getAttributes before a
+$auth->processResponse, the getAttributes() will return an empty array.

 ##### Single Logout Service (SLS) endpoints/sls.php #####